evg-pol/Training_python_projects/README.md

 # Training projects in Python
-This repository is a collection of projects that designed to sharpen my skills in Python-based data analysis, covering various data manipulation, visualization, and statistical techniques.
+This repository is a collection of selected projects that designed to sharpen my skills in Python-based data analysis, covering various data manipulation, visualization, and statistical techniques.
 These projects were  completed during my enrollment in the Data Scientist Professional Training Course at Practicum by Yandex.

 Certificate of completion: [![Yandex Badge](https://img.shields.io/badge/yandex-%23FF0000.svg?&style=for-the-badge&logo=yandex&logoColor=white)](https://drive.google.com/file/d/1mq-9FqR8FU3GAcYhocBTwgHgRrhqJiJt/view?usp=sharing)

+🔍 You find a variety of projects here, spanning from basic data manipulations and data visualization to more advanced statistical analyses and machine learning models.

 | Name of the project | Description | Libraries |
 | :---------------------- | :---------------------- | :---------------------- |